+Bamboo baby spoons aren’t the most obvious choice, but we quite like this spoon in our family.
 The shape of this spoon’s bamboo handle is rounded and easy to hold but is also a bit on the slim side to make transitioning to traditional flatware easier.

 The soft silicone spoon bowl and fork are wide to make scooping, dipping and feeding easier.
 And little ones who are teething and want to chew on the spoon will find it soothing on their gums.